clemsonciti/palmetto-documentation/docs/about.md

 `/local_scratch`|   Varies between nodes (99GB-800GB)   | Per-node temporary work space, accessible only for the lifetime of job

 Additional high-performance and backed-up storage may be purchased for group usage.
-Please visit [http://citi.clemson.edu/infrastructure](http://citi.clemson.edu/infrastructure) for details and pricing.
+Please visit the [Owner's Guide](https://www.palmetto.clemson.edu/palmetto/owner/index.html).

 ## Job scheduling